 Truth be told, it's not so much what you should do, but what you shouldn't!
 Here are the 5 most important things I tell my patients after teeth whitening:

 1. Improve your oral hygiene for maximum results

 It's true that your teeth are now whiter, but that doesn't make them bulletproof!

-Don't neglect your regular oral care routine.
+Do not neglect your regular oral care routine.
 Twice daily brushing and daily flossing help to mechanically keep contaminants and unwanted stains off your newly whitened teeth.
 This is not only important for maintaining that white smile, but also for long term oral health.

 If it looks like it may stain your clothing, it will probably stain your teeth too.
-After whitening, pores on your tooth enamel may remain open for as long as 2 days - this makes them especially susceptible to picking up new stains.
+After whitening, pores on your tooth enamel may remain open for as long as two days - this makes them especially susceptible to picking up new stains.

 3. Lighting up ruins everything

 Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next two days - even more so than on any other regular day.